Battery Care

 Why does the battery not begin to discharge when the stop threshold is reached?

-Author’s remark: sometimes users trap into this misunderstanding without me having understood how it happens.
-This is the attempt to lead them out again.
+Author’s note: sometimes users get into this misunderstanding without me understanding how it happens.
+This is an attempt to get them out.

-The task of the stop threshold is to reduce battery wear by limiting the charge level below 100%.
-So charging stops at the threshold and the battery will not be discharged as long as the charger remains connected.
+The purpose of the stop threshold is to reduce battery wear by limiting the charge level below 100%.
+So charging stops at the threshold and the battery is not discharged as long as the charger remains connected.
+This is the manufacturer’s intended behavior.
+It cannot (and should not) be changed, because repeatedly discharging the battery while operating on AC power would lead to absurdly high wear (i.e. charging cycles) without any benefit.

 A general explanation of charge thresholds is given above.